-- 1. The activities and buildings provided for in the land unit provide for the "use and development" of regenerating slopes and therefore provide for the social and economic wellbeing of landowners. - 2.
-Provided that appropriate controls are put in place, buildings and activities can be undertaken in landform 6 (regenerating slopes) in a manner which: - sustains the potential of natural and physical (excluding minerals) to meet the reasonably foreseeable needs of future generations; and - safeguards the life-supporting capacity of air, water and soil, and ecosystems; and - avoids remedies or mitigates any adverse effects of activities on the environment.
+- 1. The activities and buildings provided for in the land unit provide for the "use and development" of forest and bush areas and therefore provide for the social and economic wellbeing of landowners. - 2.
+Provided that appropriate controls are put in place, buildings and activities can be undertaken in landform 7 (forest and bush areas) in a manner which: - sustains the potential of natural and physical (excluding minerals) to meet the reasonably foreseeable needs of future generations; and - safeguards the life-supporting capacity of air, water and soil, and ecosystems; and - avoids remedies or mitigates any adverse effects of activities on the environment.